krisp/BatteryTimer/README.md

   PD_WAIT     : time in seconds to wait initially before entering powerdown mode.
                 This allows the user to connect via CLI before USB is disabled.
 				Default: 45 seconds
+  VDROP_DETECT: Flag to enable voltage drop detection to reset delay timer (1 or 0) VDROP_PCT   : Multiplied by median voltage and then compared to current voltage,
+                if voltage is less it will reset the timer (in-use detect).
+Default value is 0.99 (which is 1% drop or 0.115v at 11.5v)

 Power consumption:
   Using Arduino Micro (atmega32u4) boards acquired from China via Ebay (with power LED removed), this project has been measured at 240 microamps current draw while in powerdown.
 Full on current draw with relay engaged is ~70mA, full on current draw with relay open is ~32mA.

 Using the CLI:
   Connect the Arduino Micro board via USB and establish a serial connection at 9600bps within PD_WAIT.
 Press enter to activate the CLI and reset the PD_WAIT timer.
 Type help for a list of commands and their use.
 Note that changes to parameters are not saved until the "save" command is issued.

+Voltage drop detection:
+  The current voltage is added to an array used to compute the running median voltage when the system is in OFF_WAIT.
+The median voltage is multiplied by VDROP_PCT and compared to the current voltage reading.
+If the current voltage reading is less than VDROP_PCT*median_voltage, the off timer is reset and the controlled device will remain powered on for another OFF_WAIT seconds.
 </pre>